 Look at expansion from every angle.
 Examine every possibility of risk and reward, cost and benefit.
 Write it out.
 Understand that good ideas often have unintended consequences.
 What might those be in this scenario?

-Once you have gathered as much information as you can, create a forecast of what you think it is going to cost, then tack on an extra 10%, because let’s face it, it always costs more than you think.
+Once you have gathered as much information as possible, create a forecast of what you think it will cost, then tack on an extra 10% because, let’s face it, it always costs more than you think.

 Shore Up Your Business and Personal Credit

-- Getting a loan can be hard.
-Getting a loan at a decent rate can be even harder.
+• Getting a loan can be challenging.
+Getting a loan at a decent rate can be even more difficult.

-- Gaining and maintaining good credit is a vital step to ensuring that your business can have access to the funds it needs to grow.
+• Gaining and maintaining good credit is vital to ensuring that your business can access the funds it needs to grow.

 On the business side, having a legitimate, incorporated business is vital.
-Create business checking and savings accounts and be sure to maintain proper balances.
+Create business checking and savings accounts, and maintain proper balances.
 Create business lines of credit through local stores.
 Make sure to watch your credit scores for inaccuracies or fraud.
 The largest business credit reporting agency is called Dun & Bradstreet.
-Creating a DUNs number will allow you to set up a profile with them which will most likely be something lenders look for anyway.
+Creating a DUNs number will allow you to set up a profile with them, which will likely be something lenders look for anyway.

 On the personal side, the best way to build good credit is by having a good mix of credit cards that you pay on time, every time, while never utilizing more than 30% of your total available credit.